 Consider a closed community (such as closed Facebook group) when members are part of a specific University class, study abroad experience, or other affiliation that would not benefit from participation from outside sources.
 Membership can be restricted to authorized participants—but always behave as if content you publish online can, and will, be made available to a broader distribution.

 Need technical help?
-See subsections below on creating a Facebook fan page, Twitter feed, Flickr feed, Pinterest board, etc. And always check in with University Communications first for resources, ideas, and best practices.
+See subsections below on creating a Facebook fan page, Twitter feed, Flickr feed, Pinterest board, etc. And always check in with University Communications and Marketing first for resources, ideas, and best practices.

 Be authorized.
-Don’t post or comment as if you are a representative of Drake University or one of its institutional units, departments, or entities unless you are authorized by the Office of University Communications to do so.
+Don’t post or comment as if you are a representative of Drake University or one of its institutional units, departments, or entities unless you are authorized by the Office of University Communications and Marketing to do so.

 Be a human being.
 You need a real, live person to monitor comments, post content, and engage with users.
 Otherwise, your presence will become the Wild West—or a ghost town.
 Posting web articles directly to Facebook or Twitter, particularly through RSS feeds or other automated tools, is not a viable social media strategy.
 People engage with relevant, contextualized content; they ignore robots.
 Students should be allowed to post on behalf of the University only with direct staff supervision.